mainsail-crew/mainsail/docs/quicktips/multi-cam.md

 ## Prerequisites
 For multicam to work, you will need:

-- mainsailOS v0.5.0 or higher
+- MainsailOS v0.5.0 or higher
 - SSH access
 - Two or more cameras